Women fight abortion bans in 3 more states with legal actions

 Support needed for travel

-In Idaho, Jennifer Adkins found out her fetus had Turner syndrome, a condition that is fatal for the fetus and puts her at risk of "mirror syndrome."
-That's a phenomena where the mother develops the same life-threatening conditions as the fetus.
+In Idaho, Jennifer Adkins found out her fetus had Turner syndrome, a condition that is fatal for the fetus and that put her at risk of "mirror syndrome."
+That's a phenomenon where the mother develops the same life-threatening conditions as the fetus.
 Despite the risk to her health, Adkins had to travel to Oregon for an abortion.

 "People need to understand how these bans can affect the people they know and love," Adkins says.